Jason Nicolle

 Jason Nicolle (born 4 November 1965) is a former English professional squash player.

+Biography

-Jason was born in London and represented Hampshire at county level.
+Nicolle was born in London and represented Hampshire at county level.
 He was part of the English team that competed at the 1989 Men's World Team Squash Championships and 1991 Men's World Team Squash Championships.

+Nicolle won three gold medals for the England men's national squash team at the European Squash Team Championships in 1988, 1991 and 1994.